3 Physical Therapist Cover Letter Examples for 2023

 Writing up the body text

-Recruiters don’t have tons of time to comb through your cover letter, so each paragraph should be clear and concise as you focus primarily on one key point.
-That point might be a success story of how you improved team success rates by helping a college’s star player recover from an injury at optimal speed.
-Or it might be how you maintained ongoing patient relationships with seniors!
+Recruiters have a couple of seconds to comb through your cover letter, so each paragraph should be clear and concise, focusing primarily on one key point.
+How did you improve a team’s success by helping a college star player to a speedy recovery from injury?
+Or how you maintained ongoing patient relationships with seniors!

-Make sure your points apply directly to each job you’re applying for by being specific.
+Make sure your points are specific, relating directly to each job you’re applying for.
 Don’t hide your specialization beneath vague terminology and wind up pitching your oncology-specific success points to a facility with a niche in neurology!

 Here’s what you want in a body paragraph: